 If your gift recipient isn’t fond of peppermint, substitute with another holiday scent, like citrus, lavender, or cinnamon.
 You’ll also need to remind the recipient not to use this scrub on their face (body only!) and to stir the scrub with their finger before each use, as the oil will sink to the bottom.

-Of course, our list of DIY holiday gifts includes creative stocking stuffers for the men in your life.
-Whether he’s your significant other, your brother, your father, or even your teenager—when he sees what you’ve whipped up, he’s going to be super impressed.
+Of course, our list of DIY holiday gifts includes creative and adventurous stocking stuffers.
+Whether its for your significant other, your brother, your father, or even your teenager—when they see what you’ve whipped up, they’re going to be super impressed.
 This gift is thoughtful, convenient, and potentially lifesaving: it’s a pocket survival kit!